andavael/FitSpace/README.md

 │   │       └── student.java
 ```
 ## ☕**Classes Overview**☕
+**The application consists of well-defined classes, each responsible for specific functionalities:**
 | **Class Name**                | **Description**                                                                                          |
 |-------------------------------|----------------------------------------------------------------------------------------------------------|
 | `main.java`                    | Main entry point of the application, responsible for initializing and running the program.                |